peterblazejewicz/blazejewicz-bot/README.md

-# blazejewicz-bot
+# blazejewiczbot

-An Azure Bot Framework basic bot template
+Simplest bot written in JS for tests

+## Author

+@peterblazejewicz